ibm-cloud-docs/CDN/token-authentication.md

 1. Create the encryption key.
 {: #create-encryption-key}

    The key is an even number of hex digits for the token key.
 An entry can be up to 64 characters in length.
-To ensure that your key is random, it is recommended that you create the key by using the [OpenSSL tool](https://www.openssl.org/){:external}.
+To ensure that your key is random, it is recommended that you create the key by using the [OpenSSL tool](https://www.openssl.org/){: external}.

    For example: